-How To Make The Best Grilled Cheese ~ A Tipsy Tuesday Tip
+How To Make The Best Grilled Cheese

-Since I had cheese checked off my list the second ingredient that is important is the bread.
 This required a second stop on my journey.
-I knew just the place.
-Golden Harvest Market in Rhinelander is our “Whole Foods” of the Northwoods.
-They have an outstanding bakery, incredible art, an awes inspiring sculpture garden and many items you can’t find anywhere Up North.
+I knew just the place: Golden Harvest Market in Rhinelander is our “Whole Foods” of the Northwoods.
+They have an outstanding bakery, incredible art, an awe-inspiring sculpture garden, and many items you can’t find anywhere else Up North.

 I decided to go with a Buttery Brioche for my Grilled Cheese.
 I love brioche for this sandwich because it toasts up so nicely and doesn’t get the same rough exterior that hurts your mouth when it toasts.